BalazsNyiro/sentence-seeker/README.md

   - ?? do you need plugins, extendibility

 # TODO:
+  - extract gzip files and process them as normal files
   - remove too old log files
   - REST communication between controller and seeker processes
     - use more than one node to search parallel